-- 3.10 Why I am totally different from others?
+- 3.8 Why I am different from others?

-- 3.12 I am a college student, I am sleeping in classrooms while teaching?
+- 3.10 I am a college student, and I am sleeping in the classrooms while the instructor is teaching?

 - 4 Comments

 - 1I know, I know...students have busy schedules.
 Between the readings, writing, labs, classes, extracurricular, families and jobs many students find it difficult to get to bed at an appropriate time.
 But if you're a chronic classroom sleeper you might want to examine your sleep schedule and try to modify it as necessary.
 The amount of sleep needed varies from person to person and changes as we age.
-In other words, there is no magic right number for the amount of sleep you need, it is dependent on genetics as well as your age.
-The National Sleep Foundation has stated that young adults between the ages of 16 to" 21 need about 8 to 10 hours of sleep each night to function best and most young adults do not get enough sleep " one study found that only 15% reported sleeping 8.5 hours on school nights.
+In other words, there is no right magic number for the amount of sleep you need; it is dependent on genetics as well as your age.
+The National Sleep Foundation has stated that young adults between the ages of 16 to 21 need about 8 to 10 hours of sleep each night, for optimal performance.
+Most young adults do not get enough sleep; one study found that only 15% reported sleeping 8.5 hours while going to school. nights.
 Your first action is to look at your sleep schedule for the following:Sleep lots and sleep well.Advertisement

 - Ensure you're getting enough sleep.